-Day of show registrants will purchase tokens for entry into classes at $15 per token.
+Riders wishing to add classes on Sunday will purchase tokens for entry into classes at $15 per token.
 Tokens will be used for entry into any of the Main Arena or Trails classes.
 Tokens will not be used for Dressage or Hunter classes.

 When you check into a class, hand a token to the gatekeeper and give him your number before entering the ring.
 You can use your tokens for any class you wish to enter, as long as you are eligible for it.
 Additional tokens can be purchased at the show office throughout the day.
 NOTE: It is your responsibility to be on time for the classes you wish to enter and to ensure that you do not enter any classes that you are not eligible for.